cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 It is independent of any underlying storage API such as key-value storage.
 All state mutations including key-value storage and event emission should be coordinated with this API.
+It is expected that the module implementing this API also exposes a **state handler** directly to the hypervisor.
+Recall that state handler methods are _only_ called by the hypervisor, whereas the methods below are called by message handlers.

 #### `cosmos.state.v1.new_branch`